mwtuni/loremaster/README.md

-# LoreMaster Plugin for NVIDIA G-Assist
+# LoreMaster Plugin for NVIDIA G-Assist - Games Talk Back!

 **Talk to your favorite game characters using natural language.**
 LoreMaster brings game characters to life using real-time voice synthesis, GPT-4o or Ollama-based LLMs, and now Vision-Language Models (VLMs).
-Ask lore questions, request puzzle solutions, or challenge Zeus about his mighty lightning bolt — — and if the question requires it, game characters can literally see your screen.
+Ask lore questions, request puzzle solutions, or challenge your game character about his oversized weapon.
+If the question requires it, game characters can literally see your screen.
 Ask things like, "Look at that — what monster is it?!"

 Built in under 24 hours for the [NVIDIA Project G-Assist Hackathon](https://developer.nvidia.com/g-assist-hackathon), but still evolving here in dev!
 Tag: `#AIonRTXHackathon @NVIDIAGeForce`